Thiazyl fluoride: Reactions with nucleophiles

+Oligomerization and cycloaddition

 At room temperature, thiazyl fluoride undergoes cyclic trimerization via the N-S multiple bonding:

-1,3,5-trifluoro-1,3,5,2,4,6-trithiatriazine is the yielded cyclic trimer, where each sulfur atom remains tetravalent.
+1,3,5-trifluoro-1λ4,3λ4,5λ4-2,4,6-trithiatriazine is the yielded cyclic trimer, where each sulfur atom remains tetravalent.

 Thiazyl fluoride also reacts via exothermic cycloaddition in the presence of dienes.

-Properties

-Structure and Bonding
+Structure and bonding

+The N−S bond length is 1.448 Å, which is short, indicating multiple bonding, and can be represented by the following resonance structures:

-The NSF molecule has 18 total valence electrons and is isoelectronic to sulfur dioxide, SO_2.
+The NSF molecule has 18 total valence electrons and is isoelectronic to sulfur dioxide.
 Thiazyl fluoride adopts Cs-symmetry and has been shown by isotopic substitution to be bent in the ground state.
-A combination of rotational analysis with Franck-Condon calculations has been applied to study the electronic excitation from the A$-$A' states, which results in the elongation of the N-S bond by 0.11 Å and a decrease in the $\measuredangle$NSF by 15.3$^\circ$.
+A combination of rotational analysis with Franck-Condon calculations has been applied to study the electronic excitation from the A$-$A' states, which results in the elongation of the nitrogen-sulfur bond by 0.11 Å and a decrease in the $\measuredangle$NSF by 15.3$^\circ$.

-In X-ray structural analysis of the cations [M(NSF)_6]^{2+}(M=Co, Ni), each NSF molecule is bound to the metal center through nitrogen.
-The observed bond lengths from Co-N to Ni-N are shortened which is related to the contraction of ionic radii as you move across the period.